arvindbatham600/100x-0-1-class-solutions/week5/Todo-App/README.md

 - Anyone can create a todo list
 - Anyone can delete a todo list
-- Anyone can edit a todo list
+- Anyone can mark todo as completed